Overview

 Insert (ZModeler > …) Adds loops, but can also dissolve loops with Alt.

 Cutting with Selection Toolsℹ️ These ZBrush cutting brushes are located in the selection Brush menu (Ctrl + Shift).
 Holding Alt right before releasing will invert the cut.
-For the curve cutters, Alt adds a bézier curve, while Alt + Alt adds sharp curve.
+For the curve cutters, Alt adds a bézier curve, while Alt + Alt adds a sharp curve.

 Knife.
 Use it to remove parts of the mesh.
 (Fills holes with nice quads.
-It might still be a bit unstable so make sure to save beforehand.)
+It might still be a bit unstable, so make sure to save beforehand.)

 Trim.
 Only use if knife doesn’t work.
 Not cutting straight lines will result in the hole fill caving in / collapsing.
 (Fills holes with triangles)